 100% tuition funding available for graduate accounting programs

-If you have a demonstrated knowledge and appreciation for both the benefits and challenges faced in building and maintaining teams in the workplace and believe you can bring a unique perspective to the accounting field, apply today for a full scholarship to D'Amore-McKim's MS in Accounting or MS in Accounting/MBA programs.
+If you have financial need, have demonstrated leadership in contributing meaningfully to your community and are committed to pursuing your CPA, apply today for a full scholarship to D'Amore-McKim's MS in Accounting or MS in Accounting/MBA programs.

 What is the Deloitte Foundation Accounting Scholars Program?